Tour de France: Records and statistics

 One rider has been King of the Mountains, won the combination classification, combativity award, the points competition, and the Tour in the same year—Eddy Merckx in 1969, which was also the first year he participated.
 The following year he came close to repeating the feat, but was five points behind the winner in the points classification.
-The only other rider to come close to this achievement is Bernard Hinault in 1979, who won the overall and points competitions and placed second in the mountains classification.
+The only other riders to come close to this achievement are Bernard Hinault in 1979, who won the overall and points competitions and placed second in the mountains classification, and Tadej Pogačar in 2025, who won the overall and mountains classifications and placed second in the points competition.

 Twice the Tour was won by a racer who never wore the yellow jersey until the race was over.
 In 1947, Jean Robic overturned a three-minute deficit on the 257 km final stage into Paris.
 In 1968, Jan Janssen of the Netherlands secured his win in the individual time trial on the last day.

 The Tour has been won three times by racers who led the general classification on the first stage and holding the lead all the way to Paris.
 Maurice Garin did it during the Tour's first edition, 1903; he repeated the feat the next year, but the results were nullified by the officials as a response to widespread cheating.
 Ottavio Bottecchia completed a GC start-to-finish sweep in 1924.
 And in 1928, Nicolas Frantz held the GC for the entire race, and at the end, the podium consisted solely of members of his racing team.
 While no one has equalled this feat since 1928, four times a racer has taken over the GC lead on the second stage and carried that lead all the way to Paris.
-It is worth noting that Jacques Anquetil predicted he would wear the yellow jersey as leader of the general classification from start to finish in 1961, which he did.
+Jacques Anquetil predicted he would wear the yellow jersey as leader of the general classification from start to finish in 1961, which he did.
 That year, the first day had two stages, the first part from Rouen to Versailles and the second part from Versailles to Versailles.
 André Darrigade wore the yellow jersey after winning the opening stage but Anquetil was in yellow at the end of the day after the time trial.